wygulmage/xmobar/readme.md

 ### Icon patterns

-Some monitors allow usage of strings that depend on some integer value from 0 to 8 by replacing all occurences of `"%%"` with it (i.e. `"<icon=/path/to/icon_%%.xpm/>"` will be interpreted as `"<icon=/path/to/icon_3.xpm/>"` when the value is `3`, also `"%"` is interpreted as `"%"`, `"%%"` as `"3"`, `"%%%"` as `"3%"`, `"%%%%"` as `"33"` and so on).
+Some monitors allow usage of strings that depend on some integer value from 0 to 8 by replacing all occurrences of `"%%"` with it (i.e. `"<icon=/path/to/icon_%%.xpm/>"` will be interpreted as `"<icon=/path/to/icon_3.xpm/>"` when the value is `3`, also `"%"` is interpreted as `"%"`, `"%%"` as `"3"`, `"%%%"` as `"3%"`, `"%%%%"` as `"33"` and so on).
 Essentially